sloth-dev-guy/eloquent-searches/README.md

 ## Eloquent Searches

-Are you tired of write if, where's and joins for each field in your search method or classes, then this might be a solution for you!
+Are you tired of write __if, where and join statements in all your search methods__ as if tomorrow never comes, then this might be a solution for you!

 Perform searches with Eloquent models using an array-like API setup.